aterreno/setlista/README.md

 ######Todo

-* exeption handlding
-* error handling
-* empty results
 * better ui :-)
 * make play button work on mobile
+* save plalyst as separate button / feature will ask to log-in
+* cloudfront or nginx for static content
 * pivot/other useful stuff around playlists: find artists/songs in a page and produce a playlist
-* save plalyst as separate button / feature will ask to log-in
-* cloudfront for static content